EVATool/fae-architecture-log/_decisions/sig-devops-build-pipeline.md

 - GitHub Marketplace (over 4000 actions published since GitHub introduced CI tools)

 Unique features of Jenkins on the remote server:
-- Independant of GitHub (Microsoft)
+- Independent of GitHub (Microsoft)
 - Plugins are available for cashing support
 - To be researched